-Arcadis reports its emissions at a corporate level according the Greenhouse Gas Protocol Corporate Standard using the operational control approach.
-Our Scope 1 emissions include all sources over which we have operational control.
+Arcadis reports its emissions at a corporate level according the GHG Protocol Corporate Standard using the operational control approach.
+Our Scope 2 emissions include sources over which we have operational control.
+Scope 2 includes the emissions of our electricity consumption and purchased or generated cold and heat.
+In instances